Education Policy, MSEd

 Master’s degree candidates must demonstrate thorough knowledge of the field of specialization by passing a comprehensive examination in their area of study.
 The examination/portfolio/thesis serves an educational and evaluative purpose through which students are expected to review and integrate what they have learned in their coursework and fieldwork.
 Comprehensive formats vary.

-2 | Candidates for the M.S.Ed. degree must demonstrate knowledge of the field of education beyond the area of specialization.
+Candidates for the M.S.Ed. degree must demonstrate knowledge of the field of education beyond the area of specialization.
 This requirement is met by satisfying the distribution requirement.
-To meet the distribution requirement, students must complete one approved graduate level (500 and above) GSE course outside the student’s area of specialization, earning a grade of “B” or better.
-Students should check with their program manager for a list of courses approved to fulfill the distribution requirement. |
+To meet the distribution requirement, students must complete one approved graduate level (5000 and above) GSE course outside the student’s area of specialization, earning a grade of “B” or better.
+Students should check with their program manager for a list of courses approved to fulfill the distribution requirement (EDUC 6667 being one of them).

-3 | Elective courses may be taken at any school at Penn.
-Any of courses listed in #1, #3 and #4 can qualify as elective courses as long as they are not fulfilling other degree requirements.
-Courses must be at the 500 level or above and taken for a letter grade (no pass/fail).
-Students must consult their academic advisor before enrolling in any course outside of the GSE. |
+One of the elective courses must fulfill the distribution requirement unless the distribution requirement is fulfilled through one of the above courses.
+Beyond the required distribution course, elective courses may be taken at any school at Penn.
+Additional courses taken in #1, #2(b and c), #3 and #4 can qualify as elective courses as long as they are not counting for category requirements.
+Courses must be at the 5000 level or above and taken for a letter grade (no pass/fail).
+Students must consult their faculty advisor before enrolling in any course outside of the Graduate School of Education.

-The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2020 and later.
+The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2024 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.